-551. Expository Preaching.
+- 551. Expository Preaching.
 Preaching from selected epistles of the New Testament is studied through the construction of consecutive outlines for a course of messages expounding the entire epistle.
 Oral and written reports required of each student.
 Elective, two hours.
-Professor Evans.

-552. Public Speaking.
+Professor Evans. - 552.
+Public Speaking.
 A special course for those desiring additional training in the field of public speaking.
 Attention is given to the use of gestures, interpretative speech, and reading.
 Special emphasis is laid upon the public reading of Scripture, hymns, poetry, etc. Elective, one hour.
-Professor Evans.

-553. Pastoral Problems.
+Professor Evans. - 553.
+Pastoral Problems.
 Instruction intended to prepare the student to meet life situations in the pastorate.
 Lectures and discussion covering such vital matters as the problem of suffering, marriage and divorce, the broken home, problems of morality, problems of youth, ministerial ethics, etc. Elective, one hour.
-Professor Evans.

-554. The Educational Program of the Church.
+Professor Evans. - 554.
+The Educational Program of the Church.
 In this course there is set forth a total unified educational program for the church which includes and correlates every agency in the church; the church school, children and young people's groups, Bible classes, women's work, men's work, and the overall curriculum.
 The student is required to present a completely outlined program for an average church.
 Elective, two hours.
-Professor Nash.

-555. Christian Education.
+Professor Nash. - 555.
+Christian Education.
 A general survey study of the history, principles, psychology, and philosophy of Christian Education.
 Elective, two hours.
 Specialized study may be done in a chosen field for additional credit.
-Professor Nash.

-556. Church Polity, Organization, and Administration.
+Professor Nash. - 556.
+Church Polity, Organization, and Administration.
 A study of the several types of church government with each student doing special work in the field of his own affiliation.
 The organization and administration of the local church is studied in the light of practical requirements.
 Elective, two hours.
-Professor Nash.

-557. Written Ministry.
+Professor Nash. - 557.
+Written Ministry.
 Preparation for effective writing in the Christian field, as well as for general thesis work.
 Directions for giving copy to the printer.
 Text: Writer's Guide and Index to English, Perrin.
 Elective, two hours, fall semester.
-Professor Bennetch.

-558. Missionary Principles and Practice.
+Professor Bennetch. - 558.
+Missionary Principles and Practice.
 This course will include a study of the missionary motives and principles of the entire missionary program.
 It will include helpful suggestions for the adjustment of a new missionary to his field.
 Elective, two hours, spring semester.
-Professor Siegel.

-559. Mission Seminar.
+Professor Siegel. - 559.
+Mission Seminar.
 A detailed study of the history and problems of each mission field.
 Textbook: A History of the Expansion of Christianity, Latourette.
 Two hours credit for each volume outlined.
 Not more than two hours credit in any semester.
 Elective.
-Professor Siegel.

-560. Comparative Religions.
+Professor Siegel. - 560.
+Comparative Religions.
 A detailed study of the comparisons of the great ethnic religions of the world.
 Elective, two hours.
-Professor Siegel.

-semester: Special Bible Lectures by visiting Bible teachers; and Bible exposition.
-This course consists of a detailed exposition of Joshua, Judges, Ruth, 1 and 2 Samuel, and 1 Kings, chapters 1-11.
-Classes meet twice a week except during Special Lectures, when eight classes per week are held.
-Prescribed, three hours, both semesters.
-Professor Lincoln and Special Lecturers.

-605, 606.
-Bible.
-Special Lectures by the visiting Bible teachers: and a detailed exposition the fall semester of 1 Kings, chapters 12-22, 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah, Esther, Job, Proverbs, Ecclesiastes; and the spring semester of Song of Solomon, Jeremiah, Lamentations, Ezekiel, and the Minor Prophets through Obadiah.
-Classes meet three times a week, except during Special Lectures, when eight classes per week are held.
-Prescribed, four hours, both semesters.
-Professor Evans and Special Lecturers.

-607, 608.
-Bible.
-Special Bible Lectures by the visiting Bible teachers; and a detailed exposition the fall semester of the Minor Prophets from Jonah to Malachi, Mark, Luke; and the spring semester of Philippians, 1 and 2 Thessalonians, 2 Timothy, Titus, Philemon, James, 1 and 2 Peter, 1, 2 and 3 John, and Jude.
-Classes meet three times a week, except during Special Lectures, when eight classes per week are held.
-Prescribed, four hours, both semesters.
-Professor Evans and Special Lecturers.

-SCHEDULE OF SPECIAL BIBLE LECTURES

-The Special Bible Lectures consist of sixteen series of lectures based on an eight-semester cycle.
-The books are taught in the following order: (1) Exodus; (2) Romans; (3) Hebrews; (4) Revelation; (5) Acts; (6) Ephesians-Colossians; (7) Genesis; (8) 1, 2 Corinthians; (9) Galatians-1 Timothy; (10) Isaiah; (11) Matthew; (12) Daniel; (13) Psalms; (14) Numbers-Deuteronomy; (15) John; (16) Leviticus.
-Entering classes take the books offered during their first year and follow through to complete the cycle regardless of where they begin.
-For schedule for next year, see the calendar.

-651. Analysis of Bible Books.
-In this course each student, independent of all helps, is required to prepare an analysis of selected books of the Bible, present his analysis orally in class, and defend in free discussion his conclusions.
+Professor Siegel. - 561.
+Radio Broadcasting.
+A course designed to train the pastor to be able to undertake radio ministry.
 Elective, two hours.
-Professor Lincoln.
+Professor Evans.

-652. Bible Themes and Connected Series.
-In this course the student is required to do the actual teaching in practice periods.
-He is to set up a series of Bible lectures, formulate, outline, discuss, and defend his work.
-Elective, two hours.
-Professor Lincoln.

-653. The Life of Christ On Earth.
-This course is not designed primarily for interpretation and exposition, but rather it is designed to familiarize the student thoroughly with the course of the Lord's ministry, as recorded in the Gospels, in order that he may instantly relate any portion of the Gospel records to the place, time, and circumstances of the Lord's service on earth.
-Elective, two hours.
-Professor Lincoln.

-654. Bible Difficulties and Problems.
-This course aims to correlate, classify, and study the difficulties and problems which have perplexed Bible students as evinced by Bible study magazines, books, questionnaire meetings et cetera.
-Elective, two hours.
-Professor Lincoln.

 VI.
-ENGLISH BIBLE EXPOSITION
+BIBLE EXPOSITION